Welcome and study at BICS

 Children benefit from outstanding class teaching and a thorough grounding in all subjects required for entry to Secondary education.
 A wide variety of activities are offered within the school day, sport, music, art and drama being amongst them.

 Each child is supervised individually in his or her progress.
-We work with families to ensure that our boys and girls have high academic expectations, are successful in examinations and discover intellectual interests that will stay for them for life.
+We work with families to ensure that our boys and girls have high academic expectations, are successful in examinations and discover intellectual interests that will stay with them for life.
 Excellence is achieved through enthusiasm and the sheer enjoyment of learning; the school places the child at the centre of all our efforts; it is important that the learning experience be both sufficiently structured and enjoyable so that our pupils are motivated and achieve their best.
 Our consistent success in public examinations bears witness to our educational methods.
 It is important that children are also able to develop personal skills and make good and lasting relationships in a safe and happy environment.

 We follow the Cambridge Primary Programme (CPP) and Belgian approved curricula (Communaute Francaise); these reflect the needs of an international and multicultural student body and capitalise upon the opportunities of being in Belgium and at the heart of Europe.